 Deal with Other People's Anger At Work vs At Home vs On The Phone ... and 4 more

-Edited by sheryl hernandez, Anonymous, Ian Gabriel T. Tolledo, Doug Collins and 2 others
+Edited by sheryl hernandez, Ian Gabriel T. Tolledo, Doug Collins, Donna and 1 other

 It is emotionally and physically healthy for a human being to periodically express anger, or else depression, addiction or physical illness can result.
 However, it can be quite challenging to be the recipient of anybody's anger, especially if the anger is being expressed in an inappropriate way and escalating into an abusive or violent situation.